brandenphan/Login-System/README.md

 # Requirements

 Node is required to run this website as well as various dependencies that are used throughout the web-application. "npm install" can be typed into the terminal to install all required dependencies.
-A Firebase project's configuation is also required in order for user authentication to work and instructions to make a Firebase project is directly below.
+A Firebase project's configuation is also required in order for user authentication to work and instructions to create a Firebase project is directly below.
 Upon retrieving the project's configuation, the user can open the ".env.local" file in the root directory and enter each value of the configuation.
-The user can then run "npm start" to run the web-application on their local host.
+The user can then type "npm start" into the terminal to run the web-application on their local host.

 # Firebase Configuation

 A Firebase account can be created at https://firebase.google.com/.
 Upon creating an account, the user can create a project with their desired name.
 The user then must create a web application under that project.
 Once the project is setup, the user can go to the "Authentication tab" under the "Build" and click on the "Sign-in method" tab.
-This will display various providers to sign-in with and this system solely uses the Email/Password so make sure it is enabled and picture is showed below.
+This will display various providers to sign-in with but this system solely uses the Email/Password so make sure it is enabled and a guidance picture is provided below.

 ![image](https://user-images.githubusercontent.com/82501158/122659002-162c1800-d141-11eb-9999-89c973346b5b.png)